banzaicloud/pipeline/README.md

 _Banzai Pipeline, or simply Pipeline is a tabletop reef break located in Hawaii, Oahu's North Shore.
 The most famous and infamous reef on the planet is forming the benchmark by which all other waves are measured._

 _Pipeline is a RESTful API to deploy "cloud-native" microservices in public cloud and on-premise.
-It simplifies and abstracts all the details of provisioning the cloud infrastructure, installing orreusing the Kubernetes cluster and deploying the application._
+It simplifies and abstracts all the details of provisioning the cloud infrastructure, installing or reusing the Kubernetes cluster and deploying the application._

 ![WARNING](docs/images/warning.jpg)